While a noisy laptop fan can be a sign of potential problems, it is possible to troubleshoot and solve these issues in a matter of minutes.

 It is also relatively quiet with only 54 decibels, it offers angles from 0 to 25 degrees, and it comes with a three-year warranty.

-Downloading software to reduce laptop fan noise is an unconventional yet viable solution which can work.
+Downloading software to reduce laptop fan noise is an unconventional yet viable solution that can work.

 When you open the application, you will be able to see a list of fans in one panel and temperature sensors in the other.
 Included in the fans panel is a heading that indicates the minimum, current, and maximum operating speed for your fan.